aswinantony/project1/README.md

 ## Static files
 - style.css - Holds all the style elements.

-For more details of how I did this click on my notion page link. https://www.notion.so/How-I-did-it-0810ef2b8e594d2b8f4f91c42d13abca
+For more details on how I did this click on my notion page link. https://www.notion.so/How-I-did-it-0810ef2b8e594d2b8f4f91c42d13abca